People

 Deborah Anne Fisher, M.D., M.H.S.

-Deborah Fisher, M.D.; Lead Clinical Research Physician for Gastroenterology for Eli Lilly's US Medical Affairs.
+Dr. Fisher is the Lead Clinical Research Physician for Gastroenterology for Eli Lilly's US Medical Affairs.
 Previously at Duke University School of Medicine, Dr. Fisher provided patient care as a general gastroenterologist and conducted clinical research, with interests in outcomes research, big data analysis, and collaborations with the School of Engineering on GI clinical applications of new technology.
 Her educational activities have included clinical teaching, research mentoring, and directing the Department of Medicine MENTORS program for research fellows.